Aleadinglight/blog/src/content/posts/encrypt.md

 sub   cv25519 2025-05-24 [E] [expires: 2028-05-23]
 ```

-To send your public key to a correspondent you must first export it, this is done using the `--export` command.
-Use the `uid` email to specify the public key you want.
+In order to send your public key to your contact, you must first export it to a file.
+This is done using the flag `--export` with specific email of the key.

 ```shell
 $ gpg --export email.address@test.com --output my_public_key.gpg